piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

-As you see there isn't required to write a lot of code to get a proper working tag.
-Of course the tag above doesn't do
+As you see there is not required to write a lot of code to get a proper working tag.
+Of course the tag above does not do
 anything special, but of course you can write more complex tags.

 ### Register created tag